Wherever you are in your physiotherapy career, developing and maintaining a personal portfolio is an absolute must.

 What is a CPD portfolio?

 A portfolio is a tool to support you to meet a range of requirements linked to your CPD.
-It captures activities you have done and when you did them, what you have learnt from doing them and how this learning has affected your practice.
-It's
+It captures what activities you have done and when you did them.
+It also shows what you learnt by doing them and how such learning has affected your practice.
+A portfolio should be:

 - a record of your professional development and experience

 - specific to your work practices and roles

 - not just a record, but also have reflective and evaluative content

 - used as an historic, current and future learning tool.